 How is a kidney infection diagnosed?

-Your healthcare provider will ask about your symptoms.
-He will also ask if you have other health conditions.
+Your healthcare provider will ask about your symptoms and if you have other health conditions.
 Blood and urine tests will show infection.
 An ultrasound may be done to show an infection, abscess, or other problems in your kidneys.

 How is a kidney infection treated?